potiuk/airflow/canned-responses.md

 Therefore, in addition to any multimedia files submitted, kindly ensure that all contained information is also presented in plain text.
 This practice ensures that nothing crucial is missed and enables a quicker and more efficient review process.
-Your cooperation in providing comprehensive plain text details will be greatly appreciated.
+Your cooperation in providing comprehensive plain-text details will be greatly appreciated.

 Thank you!